klaytn/klaytn-docs/docs/bapp/tutorials/migrating-ethereum-app-to-klaytn.md

         {txHash && (
           <div className="Count__lastTransaction">
             <p className="Count__lastTransactionMessage">
-              You can check your last transaction in klaytn scope:
+              You can check your last transaction in klaytnscope:
             </p>
             <a
               target="_blank"